FindMySchool LogoFindMySchool

 Yes.
 Ofsted rated the school Good in its most recent inspection in April 2024.
 Inspectors highlighted the positive relationships between staff and pupils and the safe, calm environment.

 The school does not have a fixed map-based catchment area.
 Places are allocated based on distance from the school gates.
-Due to high demand, the "last distance offered" shrinks in years with many local applicants.
+Due to high demand, the "furthest distance at which a place was offered" shrinks in years with many local applicants.

 Yes.
 The school operates a Sixth Form offering A-levels and BTEC qualifications.
 The majority of Year 11 students choose to stay on, and outcomes allow progression to a wide range of universities.